damolinx/vscode-bookmarks/README.md

 It is currently not possible to remove bookmarks using a command.

 #### Programatic access
 The following commads are exposed for other extensions to use: `bookmarks.removeBookmark.global` and`bookmarks.removeBookmark.workspace`.
-They have a single argument that is the path or URI to the file to remove.
+They take a single argument that is the path or URI to the file to remove.

 ### Tree
 There is a `X` button next to each Bookmark, same as one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.

+## Navigation

+### Commands
+There are two commands, `Bookmarks: Go to Next in Current Editor` and `Bookmarks: Go to Previous in Current Editor`, that can be used to jump between bookmarks set in current editor.

+#### Programatic access
+The following commads are exposed for other extensions to use: `bookmarks.navigate.editor.next` and `bookmarks.navigate.editor.previous`.
+They take a single optional argument that is the path or URI to the file to navigate (it will be opened if needed).